Tuesday, July 31, 2012

 Is there a Hiccup with the Higgs?

-Everybody writes about the discovery of the Higgs particle these days, so I decided not to join the crowd.
-But when the Badische Zeitung published a surprising cartoon yesterday, and I read about Stephen Hawking being a lousy gambler this morning, I changed my mind.
+Everybody has recently written about the Higgs particle's discovery, so Red Baron decided not to join the crowd.
+But when the Badische Zeitung published a surprising cartoon yesterday and I read about Stephen Hawking being a lousy gambler this morning, I changed my mind.

 Let us face it, the Higgs boson is Lust und Frust (lust and frustration) for the physics community.
 On the one hand, its experimental evidence confirms the Standard Model filling out the missing link that gives all other particles their mass.
-On the other hand, physicists are frustrated that the experimental results at the Large Hadron Collider at CERN did so far not give any hint to modern physics like supersymmetry or string theory bound to explain, e.g., dark matter.
+On the other hand, physicists are frustrated that the experimental results at the Large Hadron Collider at CERN so far have not given any hint to New Physics like supersymmetry or string theory bound to explain, e.g., dark matter.

 Hatzinger in the Badische Zeitung of July 6, 2012